angular/angular/aio/content/tutorial/toh-pt1.md

   title="heroes.component.html (HeroesComponent's template)" linenums="false">
 </code-example>

-The browser refreshes and display's the hero's information.
+The browser refreshes and displays the hero's information.

 ## Format with the _UppercasePipe_